-How Should I Sell: iBuyer or Agent?
-In the shifting and evolving world of real estate, navigating property transactions demands a clear understanding of the available resources.
-Two predominant figures dominate this landscape: iBuyers and traditional real estate agents.
-Though both aim to facilitate property sales, their approaches, motivations, and methods vary greatly.
+Navigating property transactions demands a clear understanding of the available resources.
+Two figures dominate this landscape: iBuyers and traditional real estate agents.
+Though both aim to facilitate home sales, their approaches, motivations, and methods vary greatly.
 As the lines blur between digital convenience and personalized service—with more homeowners looking into how to sell a home online—knowing the distinctions between these two home-selling resources becomes crucial for sellers and buyers.

 For informational purposes only.
 Always consult with a licensed real estate professional before proceeding with any real estate transaction.